Information about oxygen

 Do not smoke (even e-cigarettes can be dangerous and are not permitted on hospice wards) or let anyone smoke near you or the oxygen because this creates a fire risk to you and other people.
 Even if the oxygen is turned off, the air in the room, your clothes and your bedding will have more oxygen in them because of the concentrator, and could catch fire more easily than usual.
+Oxygen is denser than air and can remain in clothing and bedding up to 30 minutes after it has been turned off.
 There are cases of people suffering severe burns to the face and lips when they smoked near their oxygen.
 Unless there are exceptional circumstances, it will not be possible for you to have oxygen at home if you smoke.

 Keep away from naked flames and from heat – stay at least six feet back from naked flames and heat.

 Avoid using flammable products like Vaseline,® or other petroleum-based products, alcohol gel, cleaning fluid and aerosols.

 Keep tubing free and oxygen cylinders upright to avoid them getting damaged.

 It is really important for your care that the information you give us is as full and accurate as possible.
 If you would like this information in a different format, such as audio tape, braille or large print, or in another language, please speak to the Communications Team on 020 8768 4500 or email firstname.lastname@example.org.

 St Christopher’s Hospice is a charity and our continued work is only made possible by your generous donations.
 Please consider making a one-off donation or becoming a regular donor.
 To find out more about how you can help, please visit stchristophers.org.uk/donate.